Booth notebook

 Track context

 Hearing it against INTEGRAL MILES DAVIS 1951-1956 matters because it reads like part of an album world, not a detached single.
-Half Nelson (From The Album Workin' With The Miles Davis Quintet) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) works when the set needs collective motion and color instead of blunt force.
+(From The Album The Musings Of Miles Davis) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) works when the set needs collective motion and color instead of blunt force.
 Miles Davis makes the most sense here as an ensemble proposition: the interest is in how the parts talk to each other, not just one lead line.
 This one earns its space through moving parts: sections shifting roles, rhythm pushing from underneath, and an arrangement that keeps relocating the center.

 Listen for